 If you think that's bad, check Love/Hate's song "Rock Queen" - "met a little girl, just thirteen, she's a knock-down blue-eyed slut psycho-virgin tease.
 Rock queen, thirteen, buxom blonde, bad dream, let me touch your cookies - let me eat your cookies - now"

 The song "Same Old Lang Syne" by Dan Fogelberg (not the same as Auld Lang Syne, a Robert Burns song) is about a chance meeting between former lovers who have since gone their separate ways.
-They talk with each other about their life, buy a six-pack of beer at a liquor store after failing to find an open bar, split it, reminisce, and drive away to go on living their lives as they had been doing.
+They talk with each other about their life, buy a six-pack of beer (admittedly, American beer is relatively low in alcohol compared to most places) at a liquor store after failing to find an open bar, split it, reminisce, and drive away to go on living their lives as they had been doing.
 The offhand reference to driving after drinking alcohol introduces an element of Squick into what is otherwise a heartfelt romantic ballad.
 The song was written in 1981, which was before all the "Don't drink and drive" Public Service Announcements began to appear.
 Values Dissonance can be Newer Than They Think.

 In Mozart's opera Don Giovanni, Zerlina wins back her fiancé's good graces by singing him an aria inviting him to beat her.
 However, if you listen to the music, it is obvious that she's actually suggesting something much more pleasant for both of them.

-Mungo Jerry's 1970 hit "In the Summertime", which reached #1 in the UK and Canada and #3 in the US, says, "Have a drink, have a drive, go out and see what you can find" — where "what you can find" refers implicitly to sexual conquest.
-Even the edgiest rock today doesn't advocate drinking and driving, especially if you go on a drunken sex hunt from behind the wheel.
+Mungo Jerry's 1970 hit "In the Summertime", which reached #1 in the UK and Canada and #3 in the US, says, "Have a drink, have a drive, go out and see what you can find".
+Even the edgiest rock today doesn't advocate drinking and driving.

 The music video for Mel Brooks' "To Be Or Not To Be (The Hitler Rap)" was shocking to many Europeans, since it was not widely known that Brooks is Jewish.